Born Leap Day of 1960 in Bludenz, Austria

 „Peter Herbert-a portrait in music„, a 20 min road movie by photographer Gerhard Klocker, continous soundtrack with music by Peter Herbert.
 Shot in New York City and New Mexico 1999, cars in use: Cadillac 1976 (NY), Toyota pickup truck (NM).
 Available formats: 16 mm, Beta, VHS.

 „Peter Herbert – a portrait in motion‚, a 12min docu by photographer Gerhard Klocker, shot in a YAK 52, a russian fighterplane from WWII.

-Peter Herbert uses the DB-1 pickup system, and a AKG C2000, C 3000 or C214 Microphone, both made by AKG, and he plays Thomastik Belcanto strings.
+Peter Herbert uses an Austrian Audio OC18 Microphone, and he plays Thomastik Belcanto strings.